fables-tales/nemesis/readme.md

 This is Nemesis, a new system for allowing team leaders running teams for the [Student Robotics](http://studentrobotics.org) competition to change their passwords.

-##Phippen you ass, just let me hack on it
+##Phippen, you ass, just let me hack on it

 Ok cool, run this (anywhere that isn't in a git repository), also this command downloads a ~400 meg ubuntu vm image.